 Just ask your agency partner for an introduction!

 6. Speed for scaling

 I already mentioned flexibility on this list but the advantage of scaling faster gives you the opportunity to seize market share when growth happens quickly.

 Simply put, an under-staffed marketing program leaves money on the table.

 Your digital agency can handle additional channels, larger budgets, and new campaign launches just by adding to your scope of work.
-An in-house hire would end up taking weeks or months recruiting and on-boarding to handle the increased workload.
+An in-house hire would end up taking weeks or months of recruiting and onboarding to handle the increased workload.